"March 9, 2011 -- The FDA has approved Benlysta, the first new lupus treatment in 50 years.

 The following information is based on the population pharmacokinetic analysis.

-Age: Age did not significantly influence belimumab pharmacokinetics in the study population, where the majority of subjects (70%) were between 18 and 45 years of age.
+Age: Age did not significantly influence belimumab pharmacokinetics in the trial population, where the majority of subjects (70%) were aged between 18 and 45 years.
 No pharmacokinetic data are available in pediatric patients.
-Limited pharmacokinetic data are available for elderly patients as only 1.4% of the subjects included in the pharmacokinetic analysis were 65 years of age or older [see Use in Specific Populations].
+Limited pharmacokinetic data are available for elderly patients as only 1.4% of the subjects included in the pharmacokinetic analysis were aged 65 years or older [see Use In Specific Populations].

-Gender: Gender did not significantly influence belimumab pharmacokinetics in the largely (94%) female study population.
+Gender: Gender did not significantly influence belimumab pharmacokinetics in the largely (94%) female trial population.

 Race: Race did not significantly influence belimumab pharmacokinetics.
 The racial distribution was 53% white/Caucasian, 16% Asian, 16% Alaska native/American Indian, and 14% black/African-American.

-Hepatic Impairment: No formal studies were conducted to examine the effects of hepatic impairment on the pharmacokinetics of belimumab.
+Hepatic Impairment: No formal trials were conducted to examine the effects of hepatic impairment on the pharmacokinetics of belimumab.
 Baseline ALT and AST levels did not significantly influence belimumab pharmacokinetics.

 Trial 1: BENLYSTA 1 mg/kg, 4 mg/kg, 10 mg/kg

 Trial 1 enrolled 449 patients and evaluated doses of 1, 4, and 10 mg/kg BENLYSTA plus standard of care compared with placebo plus standard of care over 52 weeks in patients with SLE.
-Patients had to have a SELENA-SLEDAI score of > 4 at baseline and a history of autoantibodies [anti-nuclear antibody (ANA) and/or anti-double-stranded DNA (anti-dsDNA)], but 28% of the population was autoantibody negative at baseline.
+Patients had to have a SELENA-SLEDAI score of > 4 at baseline and a history of autoantibodies (anti-nuclear antibody [ANA] and/or anti-double-stranded DNA [anti-dsDNA]), but 28% of the population was autoantibody negative at baseline.
 The co-primary endpoints were percent change in SELENA-SLEDAI score at Week 24 and time to first flare over 52 weeks.
 No significant differences between any of the groups receiving BENLYSTA and the group receiving placebo were observed.
-Exploratory analysis of this study identified a subgroup of patients (72%), who were autoantibody positive, in whom BENLYSTA appeared to offer benefit.
-The results of this study informed the design of Trials 2 and 3 and led to the selection of a target population and indication that is limited to autoantibody-positive SLE patients.
+Exploratory analysis of this trial identified a subgroup of patients (72%), who were autoantibody positive, in whom BENLYSTA appeared to offer benefit.
+The results of this trial informed the design of Trials 2 and 3 and led to the selection of a target population and indication that is limited to autoantibody-positive SLE patients.

 Trials 2 and 3: BENLYSTA 1 mg/kg and 10 mg/kg

-Trials 2 and 3 were randomized, double-blind, placebo-controlled trials in patients with SLE that were similar in design except duration - Trial 2 was 76 weeks duration and Trial 3 was 52 weeks duration.
+Trials 2 and 3 were randomized, double-blind, placebo-controlled trials in patients with SLE that were similar in design except duration -Trial 2 was 76 weeks duration and Trial 3 was 52 weeks duration.
 Eligible patients had active SLE disease, defined as a SELENA-SLEDAI score ≥ 6, and positive autoantibody test results at screening.
-Patients were excluded from the study if they had ever received treatment with a B-cell targeted agent or if they were currently receiving other biologic agents.
-Intravenous cyclophosphamide was not permitted within the previous 6 months or during study.
+Patients were excluded from the trial if they had ever received treatment with a B-cell targeted agent or if they were currently receiving other biologic agents.
+Intravenous cyclophosphamide was not permitted within the previous 6 months or during the trial.
 Trial 2 was conducted primarily in North America and Europe.
 Trial 3 was conducted in South America, Eastern Europe, Asia, and Australia.